mli43/MusicMagician-IDS-final/README.md

 * **Proposal**: [Project proposal Markdown](Proposal.md)
 * **Proposal**: [Project Proposal Google Drive](https://docs.google.com/document/d/12_InTimLdOuIm3lGfAHxmgSYuEV3K-SWiDrrchgJ_KY/edit?usp=sharing)

 The team regularly met to discuss, plan, and develop the design for the application.
 After splitting the workload, each member independently developed their components.
-Lastly, bugs were collaboratively fixed and documentations was collectively prepared.
+Lastly, bugs were collaboratively fixed, and documentation was collectively prepared.

 ### Proposal

 - [x] The URL at the top of this readme needs to point to your application online.
 It should also list the names of the team members.
 - [x] A completed [proposal](Proposal.md).
-Each student should submit the URL that points to this file in their github repo on Canvas.
+Each student should submit the URL that points to this file in their GitHub repo on Canvas.

 ### Sketches